blitzbrian/blitzbrian/README.md

-- 👋 Hi, I’m @dazerstudio
+- 👋 Hi, I’m @dazerstudio.
-- 🏳  I'm dutch
+- 🏳  I'm dutch.
 - 💻 I'm currently working on Hoogeland-Pauzes, Hoogeland-Menu.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Svelte
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on any cool projects you have
+- 💞️ I’m looking to collaborate on any cool projects you have.
-- 📫 Reach me at studiodazer@gmail.com
+- 📫 Reach me at studiodazer@gmail.com.
-- 📩 Any pull requests are welcome and will be appreciated
+- 📩 Any pull requests are welcome and will be appreciated.